-The basic condition to apply for a Central FSSAI Registration is having a turnover of more than Rs.
-20 crores per annum.
+The basic condition to apply for a Central FSSAI Registration, is having a turnover of more than Rs.20 crores per annum.
 The Central Government is the issuing authority here.
 Besides this basic eligibility rule, there are more standards to be followed.
 These include 100% export oriented units, importers, operators associated with the Central Government and related agencies.

 The FBOs with multiple branches of restaurants or food joints are required to apply for a Central Food License.
-FBO operating in two or more states has to obtain one Central License for its Registered Head Office and separate license/registration for each branch as per the applicable eligibility criteria.
+An FBO operating in two or more states has to obtain one Central License for its Registered Head Office and a separate license/registration for each branch as per the applicable eligibility criteria.

 Furthermore, the Central Food License is mandatory for entities delivering food at airports and seaports.